nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

  9. Stapler
 10. Hinges (x4)
 11. Cabinet pulls (x2)
+12. L-brackets (x8)
-12. Safety gear
+13. Safety gear

 ## How-to:

 ### Cut list

 We're going to be using a little less wood here than my last IKEA project.
 The vertical pieces will be 24-inches like before, but the horizontal pieces will be 27.5-inches.
-I bought three 6-foot pieces of lumber and one 4-foot piece to accommodate all the cuts.
+I bought three 6-foot pieces of lumber and one 4-foot piece to accommodate all of the cuts.

 **1x3s:**
 24-in (x4)